Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 Next we will create some stored procedures which hold our feature engineering logic.
 We will do this so we can later execute these Stored Procedures from a Task for automation.

-Run the following coide in a worksheet to create the Stored Procedure.
+Run the following code in a worksheet to create the Stored Procedure.

 ```SQL